 in India.
 Secondary sector provides employment to only about 24 per cent of workforce.
-About 31 per cent of workers are in the service sector.
-Table 7.2 also shows that about 60 per cent of the workforce in rural India depends on agriculture, forestry and fishing.
+About 27 per cent of workers are in the service sector.
+Table 7.2 also shows that about 64 per cent of the workforce in rural India depends on agriculture, forestry and fishing.
 About 20 per cent of rural workers are working in manufacturing industries, construction and other industrial activities.
-Service sector provides employment to about 20 per cent of rural workers.
+Service sector provides employment to only about 16 per cent of rural workers.
 Agriculture is not a major source of employment in urban areas where people are mainly engaged in the service sector.
 About 60 per cent of urban workers are in the service sector.
-The secondary sector gives employment to about one-third of urban workforce.
+The secondary sector gives employment to about 35 per cent of urban workforce.

 Though both men and women workers are concentrated in the primary sector, women workers' concentration is very high there.
-About 57 per cent of the female workforce is employed in the primary sector whereas less than half of males work in that sector.
+About 63 per cent of the female workforce is employed in the primary sector whereas less than half of males work in that sector.
 Men get opportunities in both secondary and service sectors.

-7.6 GROWTH AND CHANGING STRUCTURE OF EMPLOYMENT
+7.6 Growth and Changing Structure OF EMPLOYMENT

 In Chapters 2 and 3, you might have studied about the planning strategies in detail.
 Here we will look at two developmental indicators - growth of employment and GDP.
-Nearly seventy years of planned development have been aimed at expansion of the economy through increase in national output and employment.
+Sixty years of planned development have been aimed at expansion of the economy through increase in national output and employment.